Mounjaro or Wegovy: Which weight loss treatment is right for you?

 General Eligibility Criteria

-• BMI (Body Mass Index): Often required to be 30+ or 27+ with a weight-related condition like type 2 diabetes.
+• BMI (Body Mass Index): Often required to be 30+ or at a lower 27+ with a weight-related condition like type 2 diabetes.

 • Age: Typically approved for adults over 18 years old.